 Maynard - Reyno is a very small town located in the state of Arkansas.
 With a population of 4,060 people and just one neighborhood, Maynard - Reyno is the 93rd largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Maynard - Reyno is generally considered to be a blue-collar town.
-44.55% of the Maynard - Reyno workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Maynard - Reyno is a blue-collar town, with 44.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Maynard - Reyno is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Maynard - Reyno who work in farm management occupations (11.24%), sales jobs (9.71%), and food service (8.51%).

 The rate of college-level education in Maynard - Reyno is quite a bit lower than the national average among all cities of 21.84%: just 11.69% of people here over 25 have a bachelor's degree or an advanced degree.